 Photo: Bowls at Dizin Ski Resort

 As the mountains are quite high, the ski areas retain their snow quite well.
-The season usually stretches from November all the way through to May.
+The season usually starts from late November and can stretch all the way through to May, depending on the season.

 To encourage tourism, Iran now offers 30 day visas on arrival for citizens of most countries.
 You are able to get a visa on arrival at the airports in Tehran, Mashad, Shiraz, Tabriz and Isfahan.
 Conditions include: